sseneca42/Outer-Wilds-Autosplitter/README.md

 __1.1.3__<br>
 -Added a split option for entering the Quantum Moon<br>
 __1.1.4__<br>
--Added an option for resetting on quit out when you haven't splited yet __NEXT :__<br>
+-Added an option for resetting on quit out when you haven't splited yet<br>
+__NEXT :__<br>
 - Adding DestroySpacetime final split.<br>
 - ~If possible~ Adding All Signals splits.<br>